2022 HDR Foundation Grants

 G Road supports young people on their road to adulthood through creative programming, including a hands-on gardening and sustainability program that teaches kids about healthy habits.
 This $19,880 grant will be used to purchase a shipping container and shade structure for an outdoor instruction and food prep area within a community garden adjacent to downtown Phoenix.
 The space will be used to expand an after-school program with about 70 youth participants and their family members.

 Heartland Family Service | Omaha, NE

-This US$11,319 grant to Heartland Family Services will go toward the purchase and installation of artificial grass in a sensory atrium designed to calm young people experiencing a behavioural health crisis.
+This $11,319 grant to Heartland Family Services will go toward the purchase and installation of artificial grass in a sensory atrium designed to calm young people experiencing a behavioral health crisis.
 This safe space includes sensory tiles, picnic tables, weighted blankets, and other items for students that experience significant emotional dysregulation.
-Since 1875, Heartland Family Services has strengthened individuals, families, and communities in Nebraska and Iowa, including support of therapeutic school programs designed for students experiencing behavioural, emotional and/or mental health challenges.
+Since 1875, Heartland Family Services has strengthened individuals, families, and communities in Nebraska and Iowa, including support of therapeutic school programs designed for students experiencing behavioral, emotional and/or mental health challenges.